 Remember that when applying for admission, applicants whose first language is not English must provide evidence of their proficiency in the use of the English language.
-Please refer nominees as appropriate to the information on English Language Proficiency on our website.
+Please refer candidates as appropriate to the information on English Language Proficiency on our website.

 Initial Considerations for the Graduate Chair

-- Am I satisfied that the student meets the criteria for nomination, i.e. does the student have an established record of high research potential and academic excellence, as well as strong interpersonal and communication skills
+- Am I satisfied that the student meets the criteria for nomination i.e. does the student have an established record of high research potential and academic excellence, as well as strong interpersonal and communication skills?

 Graduate Program Responsibilities